Best Money Saving Apps in the UK

 Chip is an automatic savings app that empowers you to save money in two ways: Automatic Savings powered by AI and Recurring Saves.
 Automatic Savings lets Chip identify idle money or spare change in your bank account and save it for you automatically.
 Recurring Saves is similar to a direct debit or a regular savings plan, where you instruct the app to save the same amount of money on a regular basis.

 Chip offers two main types of savings accounts: an Instant Access Savings Account and a Prize Savings Account.
 With the Instant Access Savings Account, you can earn competitive interest rates on your savings up to £250,000.
 The interest is paid monthly, and you can start saving with as little as £1.
-The Prize Savings Account is similar to a premium bond where you do not earn any interest on your savings but stand a chance to win £50,000 in each monthly draw.
-Every £10 deposit represents one entry into the draw.
-In addition to the £50,000 monthly prize money, you could be one of 50, 100, 500, or 2,000 people who win £100, £50, £25, or £10, respectively, each month.
-Previous winners are also eligible to win more than once.
+The Prize Savings Account is similar to a premium bond where you do not earn any interest on your savings but stand a chance to win £10,000 in each monthly draw.
+Your number of entries into the draw is decided by your average balance over the calendar month.
+Previous winners are also eligible to win again, i.e. you can win more than once.
 Chip also offers a 90-Day Notice Account and an Easy Access Account via third-party financial institutions.

 The Chip app is free to download on Android and iOS.
 All Chip savings accounts are protected by the Financial Services Compensation Scheme (FSCS) up to £85,000 per person.